remayer/WS19_Python_for_Psychologists/README.md

 ## Usage

 We will upload the weekly course materials prior to each session.
 To follow the course, please download the respective notebook.
-Additional materials, such as .csv files, will be also available her.
+Additional materials, such as .csv files, will be also available here.

 ## tentative structure